-A trademark owner has the right to prevent others from infringing on their mark.
-The three main enforcement options are: i) bring suit in civil court for money damages and/or specific relief, ii) request the customs authorities to suspend clearance of imported infringing goods, and iii) seek criminal prosecution and/or fines.
+A trademark owner has the right to prevent others from infringing their mark.
+The three main enforcement options are: i) sue in civil court for money damages and/or specific relief, ii) request the customs authorities to suspend clearance of imported infringing goods, and iii) seek criminal prosecution and/or fines.

 Trademark law is the most developed field of IP in Cambodia.
-Although enforcement has room for improvement, registration procedures are well established and routinely practiced.
+Though enforcement could be improved, registration procedures are well established and routinely practiced.